 Content ID rewards those who adhere to best practices.
 Domain familiarity is nothing if not additive to know, even for those who already use AWAL to track down royalties and distribute music around the world.

-Keep up with industry news and marketing best practices with AWAL Weekly, our Tuesday newsletter.
-Click that subscribe button for top-notch posts delivered straight to your inbox.
+Keep up with industry news and dive deep into artist stories with AWAL Weekly, our Tuesday newsletter.